Everything We Know About Netflix's Live-Action 'Cowboy Bebop' Series

 Does Netflix's Cowboy Bebop adaptation have a release date?

-Originally announced as dropping in 2020, the series is obviously not happening by then anymore as productions around the world have suffered delays due to the quarantine and Bebop went though its own eight-ish month pause after star John Cho suffered a knee injury while filming and had to recover.
-With filming locations opening back up -- Bebop was shooting in New Zealand, where James Cameron is planning re-start production on his Avatar sequels in a few weeks' time -- the show could get back to filming very soon, and could be looking at a release date sometime in 2021.
+Originally announced as dropping in 2020, the series is obviously not happening by then anymore as productions around the world have suffered delays due to the quarantine, and Bebop went though its own eight-ish month pause after star John Cho suffered a knee injury while filming and had to recover.
+The good news is, in early July the government of New Zealand -- one of the few countries to announce itself completely or nearly COVID-free -- granted border exemptions to a number of the Cowboy Bebop crew (along with seven other productions, including the Avatar sequels and Amazon's Lord of the Rings series), meaning that they were allowed to fly in and quarantine themselves for two weeks before restarting production on the show.
+Optimistically, we're probably looking at a premiere date sometime in 2021.

 Who is in the cast?

 In 2019, John Cho (Star Trek, Harold and Kumar) was announced as ultra-cool bounty hunter Spike Spiegel, and all of us who were worried about yet another embarrassingly whitewashed anime adaptation (looking at you, Death Note) breathed a sigh of relief.
 Not only that, Jet Black, Spike's ex-cop partner, will be played by Mustafa Shakir (Luke Cage), and Faye Valentine, a late addition to the crew with a ruthless personality, will be played by Daniella Pineda (Jurassic World: Fallen Kingdom).
 Alex Hassell (The Boys) will play Vicious, the Syndicate's top hitman and Spike's nemesis.